Squamous Cell Carcinoma (SCC) of the Skin: Guidelines, Diagnosis, & Treatment

 Radiology

 Radiological workup for SCC is not indicated for all patients.
-It can be used for staging, depth of invasion or perineural invasion.
+It can be used for staging, depth of invasion, or perineural invasion.

-The current recommendations for radiology1:
+The current recommendations for radiology (Keohane et al., 2021):

 • Depth of invasion into underlying structures.
 If perineural or deep soft tissue, consider MRI.
 If there is bone involvement, CT with contrast is preferred if there are no contraindications20–22.
+(Rowe et al., 1992 & Chren et al., 2013)

 Risk Factors for Squamous Cell Carcinoma